taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 The application should work again.
 Start it and play around with it.
 You can find the source code in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/6.0.0).

 In the fourth and last part of the refactoring you are going to use selectors.
 This refactoring is fairly straight forward.
-You have to exctract the parts that operate on the state in your `mapStateToProps()` functions to selector functions.
+You have to extract the parts that operate on the state in your `mapStateToProps()` functions to selector functions.
 First, define the selector functions:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~